Hadymohammed/Fullstack-deployment/README.md

 ## Udagram-deployment
-Deploy a prebuilt full-stack project using AWS and CircleCi
+Deploy a prebuilt full-stack project using AWS and CircleCi sponsored by Udacity (temporary links)
 ## Project setup
 1. clone the project
 2. Install backend dependencies :